Umer Aslam Awan: Political career

-Malik Umer Aslam Awan succeeded maternal uncle Malik Naeem Khan and became MNA From Constituency NA69 in February 1997 but lost in series 2002, 2008, 2013 and bi-Election 2013 versus Sumaira Malik before winning again in 2018 elections.
+Malik Umer Aslam Awan succeeded maternal uncle Malik Naeem Khan and became MNA From Constituency NA69 in February 1997 but lost in series 2002, 2008, 2013 and by-election 2013 versus Sumaira Malik before winning again in 2018 elections.
 He was re-elected to the National Assembly of Pakistan from Constituency NA-93 (Khushab-I) as a candidate of Pakistan Tehreek-e-Insaf in the 2018 Pakistani general election.